 - Captain John Sheridan and Commander Jeffrey Sinclair of Babylon 5, written by Joe Straczynski.

 - On Charmed, the Halliwell family tradition is to give every girl a name starting with a P: grandmother Penny, mother Patty, sisters Prue, Piper, Phoebe, and Paige.
 Even though Paige is a long-lost sister, her mother still asked her foster parents to give her a name beginning with a P. The pattern is eventually broken by Wyatt and Chris, who are also the only boys born into the family for quite a while.
+Additionally, when the girls fake their own deaths, they all take names beginning with a J.

 - After considerable pestering by Hawkeye, B.J.
 Hunnicutt of Mash eventually revealed why his military file lists only his initials, not his first or middle name: his parents, Bea and Jay, literally named him "B.J.".